nus-cs2103/website-base/admin/tp-tasks-fragment.md

 <span id="heading_plan_the_alpha_version">{{ icon_team }} Plan the alpha version (`{{ version_alpha }}`)</span>
 <div id="desc_plan_the_alpha_version">

 * **Decide the scope:** Start by deciding what features you would include in the final product !!if you had only one more week to deliver!! them.
-In this iteration, aim to deliver at least a fully-fledged (albeit not-yet-polished) version of those features.
+In this iteration, aim to deliver at least a <popover content="i.e., the feature is working and accessible to users, although it might not handle all the corner cases, and the UI/UX might not be fully polished yet">fully-fledged (albeit not-yet-polished)</popover> version of those features.
 * **Plan the iteration**: Decide the order/timeline for those features, record that plan using issues, and assign team members to those issues.
 Plan tasks based on priority, while staying breadth-first.
 </div>
 {#====================================================================================================================#}